Membership sites can get complicated. There can be a lot of moving parts. A lot of… plumbing.

 Advanced Custom Fields

-This plug-in is... freakin' awesome.
-You can use Advanced Custom Fields to tailor Wordpress to your needs.
-It creates custom fields, of various types, anyplace in Wordpress that you need it.
+This plug-in is… freakin’ awesome.
+You can use it to tailor Wordpress to your needs.
+It create custom fields, of various types, anyplace in Wordpress that you need it.

 I use ACF in a number of places throughout the platform: